 Lovely mini chocolate cheesecakes are incredibly creamy and chocolatey.
-Made with just a few simple ingredients, they are completely guilt-free!
+Made with just a few simple ingredients, they are almost guilt-free!

-Creamy and chocolatey, these delightful 175-calorie mini chocolate cheesecakes are made with reduced-fat cream cheese and dark chocolate and sweetened with stevia.
+Creamy and chocolatey, these delightful 175-calorie cakes are made with reduced-fat cream cheese and dark chocolate and sweetened with stevia.
 They have a velvety texture and a lovely, deep chocolate flavor.

 Although this is not a difficult recipe at all, I do have a few tips to ensure its success:

 1. Room-temperature ingredients